President Trump has common form of heart disease

 "When I compare him to other males who are 71 and white, only 46% of others have a better score than him."

 Bond added this is not something to be taken lightly.

-Ideally, that number should be below 100.
+A coronary calcium score below 100 reduces the risk of heart attack to moderate.

 Jackson has already increased the dosage of the Trump's cholesterol-lowering medication and recommended a low-carbohydrate and low-fat diet, along with an exercise regimen.